 Staff were directed by the CRD Board in February 2021 to conduct an expedited public engagement on the 6.5m separated use pathway design with lighting and implementation priorities, including consideration of low-intensity lighting in the trail segment adjacent to Swan Lake.

 As a result, public engagement was conducted between May 25 and June 13, 2021.
 First Nations, government and agencies were also invited to provide input.
 A number of tools and approaches were used to provide information about the project, to gather views and opinions, and to discuss stakeholder interests.
-These tools and approaches included a project webpage, video, posters, advertisements, social media, an online survey and virtual open houses.
+Find the Public Engagement Report here.

 Frequently Asked Questions